AgustinSRG/PersonalMediaVault/launcher/README.md

-# Personal Media Vault (Launcher)
+# Personal Media Vault (CLI Launcher)

-Launches a vault with an interactive command line to manage it.
+Launches a vault with an interactive command line interface to manage it.

 ## Compilation